SaraMarie2502/sschaa-tswd-portfolio-templates/critique-by-design.md

 ## AI acknowledgements

-I used AI to create out of my observations/critique text I posted in the google form to bullet points.
+I used AI to create out of my observations/critique text, I posted in the google form to bullet points.
 It was also used to create the graph as Tableau didn't manage to read the data file as it was a very unorganized PDF file and it was much easier to do with a GenAI tool.